About Bar Venues

 - Plan Well in Advance

-- Choose an Experienced Bartending Staff
+- Experienced Bartending Staff

 - Set Up Your Bar Strategically

 Setting up your bar strategically is significant for keeping people flowing through it smoothly and efficiently.
 You should place it close enough so guests don’t have to wander around searching for it, but far enough away from any food stations, so there isn’t too much congestion in one area.
 Additionally, check that you have enough room behind the bar for the bartender(s) to move around freely without getting crowded by guests ordering drinks or grabbing snacks from nearby tables.
+Bars set out strategically at bachelorette parties and private events can help keep the dance floor free of spilled drinks.

 - Have Plenty of Drinks Available